HumanSignal/label-studio/docs/source/guide/stats.md

 A matching score assesses the similarity of annotations for a specific task.
 The matching score is used differently depending on which agreement metrics are being calculated.

-Matching scores are used to determine whether or not two given annotations for a task, represented by `x` and `y` in this example, match.
+Matching scores are used to determine whether two given annotations for a task, represented by `x` and `y` in this example, match.
 - If both `x` and `y` are empty annotations for a task, the matching score is `1`.
 - If `x` and `y` share no similar points, the matching score is `0`.
 - If there are different labeling types used in the annotations in `x` and/or `y`, partial matching scores for each data labeling type are averaged.